joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

 tags: []
 ---

-* Overview
+We've added a new [NextJS + Joist](https://github.com/joist-orm/joist-nextjs-sample/) sample app that shows how Joist can be used in a NextJS environment, with several benefits:

-* Sample N+1 Prevention
+* Automatic N+1 Prevention
-* Sample JSON Payload Creation
+* JSON Payload/Props Creation
-* Sample Preloading
+* Using Preloading

+## Automatic N+1 Prevention